dmlc/xgboost/doc/build.rst

   cmake .. -DUSE_CUDA=ON
   make -j4

-.. note:: Enabling multi-GPU training
+.. note:: Enabling distributed GPU training

-  By default, multi-GPU training is disabled and only a single GPU will be used.
-To enable multi-GPU training, set the option ``USE_NCCL=ON``.
-Multi-GPU training depends on NCCL2, available at `this link <https://developer.nvidia.com/nccl>`_.
-Since NCCL2 is only available for Linux machines, **multi-GPU training is available only for Linux**.
+  By default, distributed GPU training is disabled and only a single GPU will be used.
+To enable distributed GPU training, set the option ``USE_NCCL=ON``.
+Distributed GPU training depends on NCCL2, available at `this link <https://developer.nvidia.com/nccl>`_.
+Since NCCL2 is only available for Linux machines, **distributed GPU training is available only for Linux**.

   .. code-block:: bash